Advisory Board

 Danny Williams, Attorney, Frederic Dorwart Lawyers

-Jessica M. Lozano-Alvarez, Latino Community Outreach Specialist, Blue Cross and Blue Shield of Oklahoma
+Jessica M. Lozano-Alvarez, Professional Provider Network Manager, Blue Cross and Blue Shield of Oklahoma

 Joshua J. Knowles